ralf-r-r/udagram_microservice/README.md

 - eks: Kubernetes deployment files

 # CI/CD
-the CI/CD pipeline uses travis CI (https://travis-ci.org) and is configured with the `.travis.yaml`
+The CI/CD pipeline uses travis CI (https://travis-ci.org) and is configured with the `.travis.yaml`